Parachutist Badge (United States): Accoutrements

+Airborne background trimming

+The Airborne background trimming was also a contribution of Captain Yarborough, who attempted to address a concern that the parachutist badge did not stand out on the uniform.

+Each U.S. Army airborne unit—whether parachute, glider, or air assault—had a unique airborne background trimming designed with their unit's colors.
+Over time, the design of each parachute and air assault unit's background trimming became complementary to the unit's beret flash that is worn on the U.S. Army maroon, tan, rifle-green, and black berets.

+Today, airborne background trimming designs are created and/or authorized by The U.S. Army Institute of Heraldry, which evaluates unit lineage, military heraldry, and proposed designs by the requesting unit before commissioning a design for production.

-Soldiers assigned to Army units on airborne status wear a cloth oval airborne background trimming underneath their Parachutist Badge, which are uniquely designed for each airborne unit.
-This is one method by which an individual can identify a parachute qualified soldier serving in a unit on active jump status, called a "Paratrooper," versus a parachutist serving in a non-airborne unit.
-The original airborne background trimming was also a contribution of Captain Yarborough who attempted to address a concern that the Parachutist Badge was too small and did not stand out on the uniform.
-Today, each unit's airborne background trimming design is created and approved by The Institute of Heraldry who evaluate unit lineage, military heraldry, as well as proposed designs by the requesting unit.
+Soldiers assigned to Army units on airborne status wear their unit's airborne background trimmings behind their parachutist badge which distinguishes a parachute-qualified soldier serving in a unit on active jump status, called a "Paratrooper," from a military parachutist serving in a non-airborne unit.

+Combat jump device

-If a soldier completes an airborne jump into a combat zone, they are authorized to wear a combat jump device on their Parachutist Badge turning it into what is officially called a Combat Parachutist Badge.
+A paratrooper who completes an airborne jump into a combat zone is authorized to wear a combat jump device on their parachutist badge, turning it into a combat parachutist badge.
 The device consists of a star or arrangements of stars, indicating the number of combat jumps (up to five) conducted by the paratrooper.
-The use of stars as combat jump devices did not gain official approval until after the 1983 invasion of Grenada (Operation Urgent Fury).
+The use of stars as combat jump devices gained official approval after the 1983 invasion of Grenada (Operation Urgent Fury).
 The stars are awarded as follows:

 Air Force

 Like the Army, the Air Force issues the same parachutist badges in the same three degrees (Basic, Senior, & Master) but have different criteria for the awarding of these badges.
 The level of degree is determined by the number of jumps the wearer has successfully completed, years of service on jump status, and other requirements as specified by AFI 11-402, Aviation and Parachutist Service, Aeronautical Ratings and Badges.
 Additionally Airmen who have earned the Parachutist Badge while serving as members of a sister branch then transferred to the U.S. Air Force are allowed to continue wear of the badge without having to requalify.

-In 1956 the Air Force began issuing a unique Basic, Senior, and Master Parachutist Badges.
+In 1956 the Air Force began issuing a unique basic, senior, and master parachutist badges.
 These parachutist badges were modeled after the Air Force's Medical Badges.
 Due to popular demand, the Air Force decided to revert to issuing the Army style parachutist badges in 1963.

-Parachutist Badge
+Basic Parachutist Badge

-The Parachutist Badge may be awarded following completion of basic parachute training through a designated Air Force Air-Ground Training Program.
-Air Force personnel generally earn the Military Parachutist Badge either through the Army's Airborne School at Fort Benning, or the United States Air Force Academy's AM-490 freefall parachute training course taught by AETC's 98th Flying Training Squadron.
+The basic parachutist badge may be awarded following completion of basic parachute training through a designated Air Force Air-Ground Training Program.
+Air Force personnel generally earn the basic parachutist badge either through the Army's Airborne School at Fort Moore, or the United States Air Force Academy's AM-490 free-fall parachute training course taught by AETC's 98th Flying Training Squadron.